apache/griffin/griffin-doc/deploy/deploy-guide.md

   java -jar service/target/service.jar
   ```

-After a few seconds, we can visit our default UI of Griffin (by default the port of spring boot is 8080).
+After a few seconds, we can visit our default UI of Apache Griffin (by default the port of spring boot is 8080).

   ```
   http://<your IP>:8080